 Jail Time

 Class A misdemeanors for deadly conduct normally carry a penalty of up to 12 months in jail.
-Third-degree deadly conduct can lead to as many as 10 years in prison.
+Third-degree deadly conduct has a maximum prison sentence of 10 years.

 Fines